robbinjanssen/home-assistant-omnik-inverter/README.md

 # Home Assistant Omnik Inverter
 The Omnik Inverter Sensor component will retrieve data from an Omnik inverter connected to your local network.
-It has been tested and developed on an Omnik 4K TL2 and it is currently unknown if it works for other inverters.
+It has been tested and developed on an Omnik 4K TL2 and it might work for other inverters as well.

 The values will be presented as sensors in [Home Assistant](https://home-assistant.io/).